qichao1984/NCyc/README.md

 -s : sequence type, nucl or prot

--si: a tab delimited file containing the sample/file name and the number of sequences they have
+-si: a tab delimited file containing the sample/file name and the number of sequences they have, note that no file extensions should be included here.

 -rs: specify the number of sequences for random subsampling, if not specified, the lowest number in -si will be used.